-Training consists of two types of workouts, endurance and speed.
-On Mondays and Wednesdays, our training is geared toward speed intervals on the track.
-Endurance is the focus on other days, varying from 5 to 10 miles, based on individual skill level.
-Sundays are rest days for this club.
-With this training philosophy, we prefer for student-athletes to be a few seconds slower and remain healthy as opposed to risking an injury.
+The GCU running club provides an opportunity for students to get together with other like-minded students who are looking to reach their running goals.
+It is a great outlet to reduce stress and promote fitness while juggling the demands of studying and social life.
+No tryouts needed!
+No cuts!
+All are welcome to join!
+Training consists of two types of workouts: endurance and speed.
+Mondays and Thursdays, we meet at 4:45 pm at the GCU track to work on speed interval training.
+Endurance is the focus on other days, varying from five to 10 miles based on individual skill level.
+Sundays are rest days for running club.
+With this training philosophy, we prefer athletes be a few seconds slower and healthy as opposed to risking an injury.

-Dr. Kimberly Sims is in her second season as the head running club coach for Grand Canyon University.
-Dr. Sims is no stranger to coaching at GCU after serving as head coach to a Division II men and women’s cross country program for six seasons (2007-2013) and as the assistant indoor and outdoor track and field coach for three seasons (2010-2013).
-The men’s track team claimed the 2012 Division II indoor track and field national championship during her tenure.
-Prior to working at GCU, Dr. Sims was an assistant cross country and track coach at Cactus High School in Glendale, Ariz.
+Dr. Kimberly Sims is in her third season as the head running club coach for Grand Canyon University.
+Sims is no stranger to coaching at GCU after serving as head coach to the Lopes’ Division II Men’s and Women’s Cross Country program for six seasons (2007-2013), and as the assistant indoor and outdoor track and field coach for three seasons (2010-2013).
+The GCU Men’s Track team claimed the 2012 Division II indoor track and field national championship during her tenure.
+Prior to working at GCU, Sims was an assistant cross country and track coach at Cactus High School in Glendale.

-As a student, Dr. Sims was a four-year varsity athlete in cross country and track while she attended Cactus (1984-1988).
+As a student, Sims was a four-year varsity athlete in cross country and track while she attended Cactus (1984-1988).
 She attended Yavapai College for two cross country seasons (1988-1989).
-In 1988, her team was Arizona Community College Athletic Conference champion and finished first in regionals and 12th in nationals.
-Dr. Sims earned second team all-region honors in 1988.
-In 1989, her team repeated its ACCAC championship and first-place regional finish before taking 13th at nationals.
+In 1988, her team was the Arizona Community College Athletic Conference champion, finishing first in regionals and placing 12th in nationals.
+Sims earned 2nd Team All-Region honors in 1988.
+In 1989, her team repeated as ACCAC and Region champions before placing 13th at nationals.

-Dr. Sims has a Bachelor of Science in psychology with a minor in social science from GCU (1994), a post-baccalaureate teacher certification in special education, a Master of Education in special education from Arizona State (1996-2001) and a Doctor of Education in leadership and teacher innovation from ASU (2007-2010).
+Dr. Sims earned a Bachelor of Science in Psychology with a Minor in Social Science from GCU in 1994; a post-baccalaureate teacher certification in special education; a Master’s of Education in special education from Arizona State (1996-2001); and a Doctor of Education in Leadership and Teacher Innovation from ASU (2007-2010).